ape364/gistbot/README.md

 # Quickstart

 Just send plain text or document to [Telegram bot](http://t.me/github_gist_bot/).
-File limit is 16 Kbytes.
+File or message must be greater than 16 bytes and less than 16 Kbytes.